samanrana/SamanRana/README.md

 <br></br>
 <br></br>
 <h4>Halal Guide application</h4>
 Halal Guide is basically for Muslims that check the list of all restaurants that provide halal products and halal food using Google Map.
-Besides that, there are many categories like NGOs, shopping malls, and finance locations that make a large domain as a halal Guide for the Muslims
+Besides that, there are many categories like NGOs, shopping malls, and finance locations that make a large domain as a halal Guide for the Muslims and it's under development.

 <h4>💠 ScreenShots </h4>